A-World-Felt/NATHAN-console/README.md

 Each game on the NATHAN console features a **blind protagonist named Nathan**.

-The current flagship game, **NATHAN: Glassbreaker**, puts you in the role of Nathan—a hero who fights and navigates *only* through sound.
+The current flagship game, **NATHAN: Glassbreaker**, puts you in the role of Nathan, a hero who fights and navigates *only* through sound.
 It's a game where your ears become your eyes, and audio becomes your primary interface with the world.

 ---